LAKE EFFECT SUMMARY

 Lake Flake Scale: **** 4 Flakes

-Our fourth lake effect event of the 2004-05 winter followed quickly on the heels of Cherry as the first substantial cold episode deepened across the Lower Lakes.
+Our fourth lake effect event of the 2004-05 winter followed quickly as the first substantial cold episode deepened across the Lower Lakes.
 This event was a complicated one, at least at the start, and produced almost unprecedented snowfall amounts over eastern Niagara and western Orleans counties.

 The event began during Sunday afternoon January 16 as a weak mid level short wave brought a general area of light snow to all of western New York.
 Most areas received less than an inch from this feature.
 However, a northwest-southeast surface trof set up across the region as a coastal storm developed.
 This turned winds to the northeast, then gradually north and northwest over the next 24 hours.
 A strong band of snow developed offshore from Lake Ontario Sunday afternoon as the arctic air deepened and then the band moved onshore as winds backed.
 Heavy snow fell over much of Niagara County Sunday evening and this feature grew eastward across Orleans and into Monroe counties overnight.
 Some of this activity drifted down into the Buffalo area at times, especially its northern suburbs.
 Bands of moderate to heavy snow continued through much of Monday from eastern Niagara to Wayne counties…with a secondary arctic front disrupting the activity as it pushed south during Monday evening, even bringing a burst of heavier snow down across Erie and Genesee Counties.
 A more typical northwest flow multiple band event then continued Monday night until about midday Tuesday when lighter winds shut off the activity.
 The snows did not extend very far into Oswego county as flow was too northerly for most of the event.